risingwavelabs/risingwave-docs-legacy/cloud/cluster-choose-a-cluster-plan.md

 The free-tier plan provides all the necessary resources for you to test and explore all the features of RisingWave Cloud — at no cost.

 :::caution
-Clusters created under the free-tier plan will expire after five days.
+Clusters created under the free-tier plan will expire after seven days, and your data will be kept for an additional seven days.
+If you want to get a backup of your data, please contact us at cloud-support@risingwave-labs.com.

 DO NOT choose this plan for production.
 :::

 #### Configuration